Nissan Leaf: Second generation (ZE1; 2017)

 In October 2017, for the 2018 model year, Nissan launched the new generation Leaf in Japan, and deliveries in North America and Europe began in February 2018.
 In 2018, global sales reached a record level of 87,149 units, third behind the Tesla Model 3 and the BAIC EC-Series.

-Mechanically, the second generation Leaf is similar to the first, while adding more range, and more power.
-Stylistically, it is a major departure from the previous model.
+Mechanically, the second generation Leaf is similar to the first, while adding more range, and more power, while departing stylistically.
 The interior adds Android Auto & Apple CarPlay.

-It has a 40 kWh battery pack (39 kWh usable) with an EPA-rated range of 151 miles.
-The electric motor produces 147 hp and 236 lbft of torque.
-It charges through either a 6.6 kW regular plug (SAE J1772 in US/Japan, or a Type 2 connector in EU countries) or a 50 kW CHAdeMO, and has the ability to send power back to the grid.
+With a 40 kWh battery pack (39 kWh usable) with an EPA-rated range of 151 miles, The electric motor produces 147 hp and 236 lbft of torque. the Leaf charges through either a 6.6 kW regular plug (SAE J1772 in US/Japan, or a Type 2 connector in EU countries) or a 50 kW CHAdeMO, and has the ability to send power back to the grid.

-Propilot Assist, a lane centering system, is available on the two highest trim levels for an additional cost, and has automatic parking in some markets.
-The car offers one-pedal braking where easing off the accelerator pedal causes significant regenerative braking, to the point where the vehicle can be brought to a complete stop without the driver touching the brake pedal, at which point hydraulic brakes are automatically applied, to hold the vehicle in position.
+Propilot Assist, a lane centering system, is optional on the two highest trims, with automatic parking in some markets.
+The Leaf offers one-pedal braking where easing off the accelerator pedal engages significant regenerative braking, able to completely stop without engaging the brake pedal, at which point hydraulic brakes are automatically applied, to hold the vehicle in position.

-From 2019, a Leaf e+ (Leaf Plus in North America) variant has been offered.
-It has a larger 62 kWh battery (59 kWh usable) providing an EPA range of 226 miles, and a new 160 kW motor.
+From 2019, a Leaf e+ (Leaf Plus in North America) variant was offered with a larger 62 kWh battery (59 kWh usable) providing an EPA range of 226 miles, and a new 160 kW motor.
 It can use CHAdeMO chargers up to 100 kW.

-In September 2020, Nissan showed off a novel UK prototype emergency services version of the Leaf for natural disaster response, dubbed the RE-LEAF, based on the 62 kWh LEAF e+ (sold in the U.S. as the Plus).
+In September 2020, Nissan presented a novel UK prototype emergency services version of the Leaf for natural disaster response, dubbed the RE-LEAF, based on the 62 kWh LEAF e+ (sold in the U.S. as the Plus).
 The working concept vehicle is ruggedized with an elevated ride height of 70 mm, underbody protection and all-terrain tires on motorsport wheels.
 It is intended to serve as a reliable mobile power source for a small command center, offering weatherproof external power outlets for site lighting, tools or emergency medical equipment.
 Other modifications include a cargo area in place of the rear seats, separated from the passenger area by a cage, a rear hatch area that opens to a workstation area with pull-out computer desk and 32 in LCD monitor, and roof-mounted emergency lights.
 While there was no word of an actual production version, the concept was well received in the automotive, EV and tech media.

 In June 2022, the Leaf received a facelift for the 2023 model year.
 In the US, the EPA range was slightly reduced to 149 miles for the 40 kWh version and 212 miles for the 62 kWh version.